rafagana/network-telemetry-sensor/README.md

 ---

-# FlowVault-eBPF: High-Fidelity Distributed Network Telemetry for ML Research
+# FlowVault-eBPF: High-Fidelity Distributed Network Telemetry for AI Research

-Many machine learning-driven Intrusion Detection Systems (IDS) fail in real-world deployments because they are trained on low-resolution, synthetic, or out-of-context datasets.
+Many AI-driven Intrusion Detection Systems (IDS) fail in real-world deployments because they are trained on low-resolution, synthetic, or out-of-context datasets.
 Obtaining clean, real-time, high-fidelity packet telemetry has historically been blocked by three major roadblocks:

 1. **The Physical TAP Bottleneck:** High-fidelity data collection traditionally relies on expensive, physical hardware TAPs.
 This is cost-prohibitive and highly restrictive to deploy across distributed edge, IoT, or enterprise environments.
 2. **The Batch-Processing Lag:** Traditional PCAP capture tools are designed for offline, forensic analysis.
-They lack the real-time streaming interfaces required to feed active, online machine learning inference engines.
+They lack the real-time streaming interfaces required to feed active, online AI inference engines.
-3. **The Data Resolution Crisis:** Standard user-space interface-based packet capture (such as raw `libpcap`) suffers from severe packet drops under high throughput and poor timestamp resolution, leading to degraded feature quality for ML models.
+3. **The Data Resolution Crisis:** Standard user-space interface-based packet capture (such as raw `libpcap`) suffers from severe packet drops under high throughput and poor timestamp resolution, leading to degraded feature quality for AI models.

 **FlowVault-eBPF** is a lightweight, production-grade, distributed data engineering pipeline that resolves these issues.
 By leveraging kernel-space **eBPF (Extended Berkeley Packet Filter)** at the Traffic Control (TC) layer and low-cost hardware, it captures, structures, and streams raw network telemetry with zero-copy efficiency.